AngealX/Chess_Creation/README.md

 ## Singleplayer Specific Instructions

 1).
-There is no need to run Server.py in order to play the game in singleplayer mode.
+There is no need to run Server.py in order to play the game in single-player mode.
 Simply reply "N" when the program asks you if you would like to play online.

 2).
 The GUI will launch itself after stating "N" in upper or lower case.

 ## General Game Instructions:

-#### This game was created using an array of 64 buttons that were placed and labeled to look and feel exactly like a chess board.
+#### This game was created using an array of 64 buttons that were placed and labeled to look and feel exactly like a chessboard.

 #### -white pieces move first, then black